 100 marks; 100%; 3 hours

 Section A: Data Response Question

 Candidates answer ONE compulsory question.

-Question 1: Theme 3 (Geographical Investigation)
+Question 1 : Theme 3 (Geographical Investigation)

 The question carries 25 marks and comprises not more than 5 sub-parts.

 Section B: Data Response Question

 Candidates answer ONE compulsory question.

 Question 2: Theme 1 or Theme 2

 The question carries 25 marks and comprises not more than 5 sub-parts.

 Section C: Structured Essay Question

 Candidates answer TWO questions.

-Either Question 3 or Question 4 (Theme 1)

-Either Question 5 or Question 6 (Theme 2)
+Either Question 3 or Question 4 (Theme 1) Either Question 5 or Question 6 (Theme 2)

 Each question carries 25 marks and comprises two sub-parts [9m; 16m].

+Note:

-A Data Response Questions:
+A Data Response Questions :

-- One open-ended sub-part carrying 8 marks will be set in either Section A or Section B. This sub-part will be assessed using generic level descriptors (refer to Appendix A and Appendix B). - Section A and Section B together will contain a maximum of 7 different resources.
+One open-ended sub-part carrying 8 marks will be set in either Section A or Section B. This sub-part will be assessed using generic level descriptors (refer to Appendix A and

-B Structured Essay Questions:

-Structured essay questions will be assessed using generic level descriptors (refer to Appendix C and Appendix D).
+- This sub-part will be assessed using generic level descriptors (refer to Appendix A and Appendix B). - Section A and Section B together will contain a maximum of 7 different resources. - B Structured Essay Questions: - Structured essay questions will be assessed using generic level descriptors (refer to Appendix C and Appendix D).